 Paulus points out that even in cases where marginalized populations have enacted change “most LGBTQ policies and laws were designed around LGBTQ adults, with youth issues and concerns going unheard.
 Adult allies are able to use their status and privilege to help support and organize LGBTQ youth voices in order to be heard.”

-One of the most important things an adult ally can do for LGBTQ youth is listen to their stories, struggles, and hopes the same way you would with another adult.
+One of the most important things an adult ally can do for LGBTQ youth is listening to their stories, struggles, and hopes the same way you would with another adult.
 This shows that you are someone they can trust, confide in, and feel safe around.

-Creating a safe space is about fostering an environment where LGBTQ youth feel comfortable being their authentic selves around you.
+Creating a safe space is about fostering an environment where LGBTQ youth feel comfortable being their authentic selves around them.
 This starts by taking a look at how you present yourself and your surroundings to others.

 As a parent, you might think about how you talk to your children or their friends about dating and relationships.
 Paulus says an important key to keeping your relationship open to communication is to avoid making assumptions.
 Comments like “Do you have a boyfriend?” can easily be switched to “Are you dating someone?
 Tell me about this person.”
 This also applies to gender labeling.
 If you’re not sure of someone’s gender or the pronouns they prefer to use (he/she/they), the best course of action is to simply ask!
 Make a mental note and be sure to use their preferred pronouns in the future.

 In classrooms and workspaces, you can have a visual representation that you are an ally via stickers, posters, or other cues so a person can see where you stand before they enter the space.
-GLSEN, an organization founded by teachers dedicated to affirming learning environments for LGBTQ youth, offer safe space kits to get started.
+GLSEN, an organization founded by teachers dedicated to affirming learning environments for LGBTQ youth, offers safe space kits to get started.
 Representation is also key to showing your support.
 “If you encounter many youths, for example as a teacher, make sure there are representations in your work (books by LGBTQ authors, artwork, and music by LGBTQ authors, include LGBTQ history in lessons).
 LGBTQ youth should see themselves reflected around them in order to feel the space is safe.”

 The reality is that our understanding of identities, sexuality, and gender has expanded significantly in the past few decades and will continue to grow as we create a more accepting culture.
 Terminology today goes beyond just LGBTQ to include ‘gender non-conforming,’ ‘androgynous,’ ‘non-binary,’ ‘two-spirit,’ and more.
 Take it upon yourself to stay continually informed and find resources to be an informed ally.